islomar/quick-tdd-intro-ts/README.md

 * Run the test to see it pass.
 * See if you want to refactoring a bit.
 * Go for the next test and keep going.
 If you enable a test, run it and it's green, that could mean that you wrote too much code fo the previous test.
 Go back one step, delete code and try a more simple implementation.
 Each new test should turn red, not green, until you explicitely write enough code to make it green.
-* You could write a commit after each green test to track your progress.
+* You could commit your changes after each green test to track your progress.

 ## Setup